vannida-lim/CRWN-clothing/README.md

 ------------

 CRWN Clothing is an app that aims to provide users a convenient way to shop for clothing items.
 Users can signup and login with their own or Google account.
-Users can add items to their cart and checkout.
+Users can add items to their cart and checkout with Stripe.

 **Tech Stack**
 --------------